Denis O'Brien (police officer): Assassination

 At 9:45 am on 9 September 1942 at Ballyboden, Rathfarnham, County Dublin, O'Brien left his house and began getting into his car.
-Three IRA men, wearing trenchcoats and armed with Thompson sub machine guns, lay in wait for him as he drove out his drive and opened fire.
+Three IRA men, wearing trenchcoats and armed with Thompson submachine guns, lay in wait for him as he drove out his drive and opened fire.
 The shots from the Thompson smashed the windows of his car but he was uninjured and he alighted and ran for cover to the gate but upon reaching it, he was shot by a single round to the head.
-The fatal shot was from a volley from a second Thompson gun and fired by another IRA man secreted across the Ballyboden Road adjacent to Kerr's Sawmill.
+The fatal shot was from a volley from a second Thompson gun fired by another IRA man secreted across the Ballyboden Road adjacent to Kerr's Sawmill.
+Detective Sergeant O'Brien was shot in the back of the head as he returned fire on the IRA men on his property.
+He was posthumously awarded a gold Scott Medal for bravery in 2024.

 Two of the assassins wrapped the Thompsons in their trenchcoats, mounted their bicycles, and rode towards Dublin.
 Future IRA Chief of Staff Charlie Kerins left on foot, leaving his bicycle behind.

 According to author Tim Pat Coogan, "The shooting greatly increased public feeling against the IRA, particularly as the murder was carried out almost in full view of his wife.
 As she held her dying husband, she watched his assailants cycling past."

-Detective Sergeant Denis O'Brien was posthumously awarded the Scott Medal by the Commissioner of the Garda Siochana.

 Aftermath

 Two years later, Kerins was arrested in a pre-dawn raid and tried by court-martial for the murder of Detective Sergeant O'Brien.
 At a special military tribunal in Collins Barracks, Dublin, Kerins was formally charged on 2 October 1944 for the "shooting at Rathfarnham of Detective Dinny O'Brien".
 According to Coogan, "At the end of his trial, the president of the Military Court delayed sentence until later in the day to allow Kerins, if he wished, to make an application whereby he might have avoided the capital sentence.
 When the court resumed, Kerins said: "You could have adjourned it for six years as far as I am concerned, as my attitude towards this Court will always be the same."
 He thus deprived himself of the right to give evidence, to face cross examination, or to call witnesses.

 After Kerins' fingerprints were identified on the bicycle which was left at the crime scene, he was found guilty, and sentenced to death by hanging.
+Col. James V. Joyce who presided on the Special Military Court noted that on sentencing Kerins, he appeared for the first time to be 'shook'.
 The sentence was carried out by British chief executioner Albert Pierrepoint, who was regularly employed for such occasions by the Irish State, at Mountjoy Prison on 1 December 1944, in spite of numerous calls for clemency.

 Archie Doyle, who is also alleged to have been in command of the IRA hit squad during the killing of O'Brien, died in 1980.